Medical Cannabis for Pain

 Pain is generally a catch-all term for symptoms caused by various physiological problems, which is why treating such a complex condition isn’t always as simple as it might seem.
 In a 2017 study from the United States National Academies for Science, Engineering and Medicine, it was found that medical cannabis oil for pain might be beneficial for the treatment of chronic conditions.

-Various studies done on cannabis oil for pain have been promising.
-One 2018 review assessed how well medical cannabis for pain works to relieve chronic pain.
-The review looked at studies carried out between 1975 and March 2018 and examined various types of pain including cancer pain, neuropathic pain and fibromyalgia.
+Various studies done on medical cannabis oil, and the effect it has on pain, have shown promising results.
+One 2018 review assessed how well medical cannabis works to relieve chronic pain.
+The review looked at studies carried out between 1975 - 2018 and examined various types of pain including cancer, neuropathic, fibromyalgia and the impact of medical cannabis on them.
 Based on the studies, researchers concluded that CBD (a major compound of medical cannabis) might be effective in overall pain management.

-One study found that the topical application of CBD might help reduce inflammation and pain.
-CBD might also be able to suppress neuropathic and inflammatory pain since it is believed to potentiate glycine receptors, which regulates pain at the spinal level.
+Another study published in 2016, found that the topical application of CBD might help reduce inflammation and pain.
+The major compound found in medical cannabis, CBD, might also be able to suppress neuropathic and inflammatory pain since it is believed to potentiate glycine receptors, which regulates pain at the spinal level.

-Since CBD might help hinder the release of glutamates and other inflammatory drivers in the body, it might be an effective treatment to help manage chronic pain conditions.
+As mentioned before, CBD might help hinder the release of glutamates and other inflammatory drivers in the body, it might be an effective treatment to help manage chronic pain conditions.
+A study has shown that CBD does this by impacting endocannabinoid receptor activity, reducing inflammation and interacting with neurotransmitters.

 Whether you suffer from acute pain or you have a chronic pain condition, Canadian Cannabis Clinics can help you start your journey back to Better Days.